pierreforstmann/pg_iot/README.md

 pg_iot is a PostgreSQL extension which allows to define table as INSERT only table (IOT):
 - only INSERT and SELECT statements are allowed
-- UPDATE, DELETE, MERGE znd TRUNCATE statements are forbidden.
+- UPDATE, DELETE, MERGE and TRUNCATE statements are forbidden.

 ### Installation